Stay with Me (Sam Smith song): Composition

-According to Musicnotes.com, "Stay with Me" is written in the key of C major (an accidental-free key signature) and is composed in common time, and played at a tempo of 84 beats per minute.
+According to Musicnotes.com, "Stay with Me" is written in the key of C major (a key signature without sharps nor flats) and is composed in common time, and played at a tempo of 84 beats per minute.

 "Stay with Me" was written by Smith, James Napier, William Phillips, with additional credits to Tom Petty and Jeff Lynne.
 According to Erine Keane of Salon, "Stay with Me" combines a "contemporary drumbeat", blue-eyed soul singing, and a refrain sung in a gospel style, while Stereogum's Tom Breihan called it "a soft-focus piano-soul ballad".
 Smith described the writing process and the meaning of the song:

 "It was Jimmy who came up with the idea of 'Stay with Me'.
 Immediately got me thinking of a one-night stand, and my views on that.
 The lyric came from us just vibing.
 It's about the moment in the morning after a one night stand, where the person you are with leaves your house, and you are left by yourself, and it's just a second, where you are just like: 'I wish, I wish'.
 You don't even love them, you don't really fancy them that much, it's just nice to have someone in the bed next to you.
 The whole song came out then.
 It happened so simply that it felt like it wasn't even us writing it.
 It felt like it completely came through, like something greater was happening."

 For the tenth anniversary edition of In the Lonely Hour set to be released on 2 August 2024, Smith re-recorded the song.
 It includes a lyric change from "But I still need love 'cause I'm just a man" to "But I still need love, baby understand".
 The change, which Smith described as "really important to [them]", was made in light of their coming out as non-binary in 2019.